muuki88/sbt-graphql/README.md

 * `graphqlCodegenStyle` - Configure the code output style.
 Default is `Apollo`.
   You can choose between [Sangria](#codegen-style-sangria) and  [Apollo](#codegen-style-apollo)
 * `graphqlCodegenSchema` - The graphql schema file used for code generation
-* `resourceDirectories in graphqlCodegen` - List of directories where graphql files should be looked up.
+* `sourceDirectories in graphqlCodegen` - List of directories where graphql files should be looked up.
-  Default is `resourceDirectories in Compile`.
+  Default is `sourceDirectory in graphqlCodegen`, which defaults to `sourceDirectory in Compile / "graphql"`
 * `includeFilter in graphqlCodegen` - Filter graphql files.
 Default is `"*.graphql"`
 * `excludeFilter in graphqlCodegen` - Filter graphql files.
 Default is `HiddenFileFilter`
 * `graphqlCodegenQueries` - Contains all graphql query files.
-By default this setting contains all files that reside in `resourceDirectories in graphqlCodegen` and that match the `includeFilter` / `excludeFilter` settings.
+By default this setting contains all files that reside in `sourceDirectories in graphqlCodegen` and that match the `includeFilter` / `excludeFilter` settings.
 * `graphqlCodegenPackage` - The package where all generated code is placed.
 Default is `graphql.codegen`
 * `name in graphqlCodegen` - Used as a module name in the `Sangria` code generator.